Basic benefit covered services

 How do I get a referral?

-The diagnosing provider will submit a referral to Humana Military for ABA services.
+Initial referrals are provided by the Primary Care Manager (PCM) or ASD-diagnosing provider.
 Referrals must specify Applied Behavior Analysis (ABA) services and include proof of a definitive diagnosis using the Diagnostic and Statistical Manual of Mental Disorders-Fifth Edition (DSM-5 (or current edition)), including initial date of diagnosis, through either a referral reflecting a diagnosis of ASD or a diagnostic evaluation.
-DSM criteria must be documented in a DHA-approved checklist.
+DSM criteria must be documented in a DHA-approved checklist

-Your provider should submit referral requests online for faster processing.
-The referral for ABA form and supporting documentation may be faxed when needed to (877) 378-2316.
+Your provider should submit referral requests online.
 Please be aware that failure to provide necessary clinical information may result in delays, terminations of authorized care and denials for pended claims.

 Referral cycle

 Referrals for ABA services are valid for two years.
-The referral due date will be provided in writing to help track when a new request will be required.
+The referral due date will be provided in writing to help track when a new referral will be required.

-The two-year referral cycle starts with the initial verified referral for ABA.
+The two-year referral cycle starts with the initial verified referral for ABA services.
 Prior to the end of the current two-year cycle, a new referral must be submitted by your TRICARE-authorized ASD-diagnosing or referring provider.

 Referrals remain valid within the two-year timeline, even if you: